-This document is a compendium of frequently asked questions about using the tidyterra package and their solutions (primarily focused on the integration of terra and ggplot2).
+This article collects frequently asked questions and answers about using the tidyterra package, with a focus on the integration of terra and ggplot2.
 You can ask for help or search previous questions using the following links.

 Blurriness is typically related to the tile source rather than the package.
 Most base tiles are provided in EPSG:3857, so verify that your tile uses this CRS rather than a different one.
 If your tile is not in EPSG:3857, it has likely been reprojected, which involves resampling and causes blurriness.
 Also, modify the maxcell argument to avoid resampling and ensure the ggplot2 map uses EPSG:3857 with ggplot2::coord_sf(crs = 3857):

-Figure 9: Color tables: Native plot with terra package
+Figure 9: Color tables: native plot with the terra package.

 While SpatRaster cells are inherently rectangular, you can create plots with hexagonal cells using fortify.SpatRaster() and stat_summary_hex().
 The final plot requires coordinate adjustment with coord_sf():